free-audio/clap-wrapper/README.md

 Since building a `clap-wrapper` involves several choices we strongly suggest you consult it first.

-The simplest form of a clap wraper, though, is a VST3 which dynamically loads a CLAP of the same name using your copy of the VST3 and CLAP SDK.
+The simplest form of a clap wrapper, though, is a VST3 which dynamically loads a CLAP of the same name using your copy of the VST3 and CLAP SDK.
 To build this, you can use the simple CMake command